mrpep/myblog/content/posts/kmeans/index.en.md

 ```

 The WCV values at initialization and after 50 iterations can be seen in the titles of the previous figure.
 While the good solutions end up with a WCV of 3781, the bad one ends up with 9683.
 This hints us that running multiple seeds and choosing the one with less WCV is a good approach to avoid bad solutions.
 Also notice that WCV always decreases with KMeans algorithm.

+You can find the final code and experiments of this article in [this colab](https://colab.research.google.com/drive/1VSMV87z7jp3JwfuSMGl2BSussvoraTGQ?usp=sharing):

 ## References
 Arthur, D., & Vassilvitskii, S. (2007, January).
 K-means++ the advantages of careful seeding.
 In Proceedings of the eighteenth annual ACM-SIAM symposium on Discrete algorithms (pp. 1027-1035).